347956/JPOGTrex/README.md

 > [!NOTE]
 > The wiki page might be slightly out of date regarding how the JPOGTrex prefab is constructed.

+## Note to self
+Don't forget to replace the build dll into: "UnityProject\Assets\Plugins"

 ### Dependencies

 You need to install the following dependencies for this mod to work in the game (these are not installed by the setup script):